iddm/fxsm/README.md

  fxsm = "0.2"
  ```

-2. Create a Finite-State Machine:
+2. Create a State Machine:

  ```rust
  #[macro_use]